wareya/magmakit/readme.txt

 # TODO

-- tagless globals (must start with a capital letter) (gammakit)
 - shader control functions
+- surface drawing
-- surface drawing, sampling from multiple textures in a single shader, etc
+- sampling from multiple textures in a single shader
 - built in collision system (circles, n-gons. functions return a list of all possible results. transparent quadtree broadphase)
 - pack/unpack pseudo-json from strings